ctm/Bataan-Memorial-Death-March/README.md

 ### Upcoming (includes non-ruck endurance events and races)
 #### Does not include Mondays, which are all 13.1 mi, 40#, w/intervals (see above)

-I plan on doing my second 24 mile Bosque Bike Path run on Friday, February 22nd rather than Saturday, February 23rd so that I'll be able to run the V Day Run w/o getting up ridiculously early.
-OTOH, that's only 6 days after the Mt.
-Taylor Quadrathlon, so there's a chance I'll change my mind if I feel insufficiently recovered.

 |Date|Miles|Pace|Pounds|Where|Notes|
 |----|-----|----|------|-----|-----|
 |Feb 23|3|race|0|Canteen Taproom|[V Day Run](https://www.facebook.com/events/1034959723353175/)|